Krishna1081/Blogify/README.md

 # Blogify
-A blog website where people can share their blogs.
+A website where people can share their blogs.